Spider-Man: Brand New Day Reveals Official Logos for Its 4 Villains

 Marvel Studios

 Savage Hulk's return in Spider-Man: Brand New Day is celebrated with a new purple logo with the MCU hero's stylized fist at the center.
-While Hulk is usually positioned as a hero in the Marvel world, the Savage version of the original Avenger is set to return in Brand New Day to wreak havoc in New York, positioning him as a villain that Spider-Man and Punisher need to contain.
+While Hulk is usually positioned as a hero in the Marvel world, the Savage version of the original Avenger in Brand New Day will likely wreak havoc in New York, positioning him as a threat that Spider-Man and Punisher need to contain.

 Hulk's logo.